jasonfina27/test/README.md

    ```bash
    npm install
    ```
-2. Provide a Solana keypair JSON file and set the environment variable `SOLANA_KEYPAIR` to its path.
-You can export additional variables:
-   - `SOLANA_RPC_URL` – RPC endpoint (default uses mainnet-beta)
-   - `TRADE_AMOUNT` – amount of SOL to trade each time

-3. Run the bot:
+2. Run the simulation:
    ```bash
    node src/index.js
    ```

-The agent will periodically fetch prices, train its model and attempt trades when the prediction differs from the current price by more than 1%.
+The agent periodically fetches prices, trains models for a few popular tokens and prints simulated buy/sell events when the prediction differs from the current price by more than 1%.

-**Note:** External API access is required for fetching prices and submitting transactions.
-Ensure you understand the risks of automated trading before using this code with real funds.
+**Note:** This project performs only a paper-trading simulation.
+It does not interact with wallets or send transactions.